dotnet/AspNetCore.Docs/aspnetcore/razor-pages/index.md

 ## Handle HEAD requests with an OnGet handler fallback

-`HEAD` requests allow you to retrieve the headers for a specific resource.
+`HEAD` requests allow retrieving the headers for a specific resource.
 Unlike `GET` requests, `HEAD` requests don't return a response body.

 Ordinarily, an `OnHead` handler is created and called for `HEAD` requests: